Creating a safe environment

 Create, promote and follow appropriate policies, procedures and guidelines.

-- Ensure policies, procedures and guidelines are clear, followed and easily accessible by all (examples include a member protection policy and code of conduct).
+- Ensure policies, procedures and guidelines are clear, followed and easily accessible by all.

 - Have clear processes for responding to harassment, discrimination, bullying and abuse.

 Follow a screening procedure to recruit the right people.

 - Stage 1.
 Recruitment and selection

 - Stage 2.
 Reference checks

 - Stage 3.
 Criminal record checks, including Working with Children Checks